GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 Establish, implement, document, and maintain a risk management system throughout the AI system’s lifecycle.
 Identify and analyze known and foreseeable risks, estimate and evaluate risks, adopt appropriate risk management measures.

-Article 10: Data and Data Governance
+Article 10: data and data governance

 Training, validation, and testing datasets must be relevant, representative, and free of errors.
 Data governance practices must address data collection, preparation, and documentation.

-Article 11: Technical Documentation
+Article 11: technical documentation

 Comprehensive documentation demonstrating compliance, including system description, design specifications, development process, monitoring, and post-market activities.

-Article 13: Transparency
+Article 13: transparency

 Provide clear instructions for use, including intended purpose, level of accuracy, known limitations, and human oversight requirements.

-Article 14: Human Oversight
+Article 14: human oversight

 Design systems to enable effective oversight by natural persons.
 Include functionality allowing operators to understand capabilities, interpret outputs, and override or reverse the system.